In some cases, we earn commissions from affiliate links in our posts.

 Campion – Based on the Albert Campion mystery novels by Margery Allingham, this series starred Peter Davison as Albert Campion, a wealthy man who solves crimes with his manservant Magersfontein Lugg and police friend Stanislaus Oates.
 Stream it HERE

-Pie in the Sky – I debated about whether to include this one on the list, as DI Crabbe is a semi-retired police officer who tries to retire and open a restaurant, but constantly gets called back to help the police.
-It does meet many of the criteria for a cozy, though, with Crabbe running a restaurant in between solving crimes.
+Pie in the Sky – DI Crabbe is a semi-retired police officer who tries to retire and open a restaurant, but constantly gets called back to help the police.
+Some might not consider it a true cosy due to his police ties, but it does meet many of the criteria, with Crabbe running a restaurant in between solving crimes.
 Sex, violence, and language are all fairly toned down, too.
 Stream it HERE

 Queens of Mystery – This new series from Acorn TV flips the cozy convention on its head, putting the focus squarely on a young police detective – but it's her meddling, crime-solving, mystery-writing aunts who give it the cozy feel.
-It's a fun new series and with any luck, we'll be seeing more seasons.
+Season 2 premieres soon.
 Stream it HERE

 Australian & Canadian Cozy Mysteries

 True, these aren't British – but they're from the Commonwealth, and that's close enough for us.